 Many people would describe me as "techie."
-I currently serve in the church as the administrator.
-In that role, I am the go-to person for computer needs.
-In my prior position, I worked over 16 years supervising a team that kept computers up and running throughout the credit union.
-We also did technology classes for the staff there.
+I have served in the church as the Administrator.
+In that role, I was the go-to person for computer needs.
+In my prior position before that, I worked over 16 years supervising a team that kept computers up and running throughout the credit union.
+I also facilitated technology classes for the staff there.
 Prior to that, I taught the computer classes at post-secondary schools for over eleven years.
 There is hardly a day that goes by that I am not using the computer to accomplish something.
 Yet, I am still very much people oriented and enjoy sharing with others.
 I have stepped out of the corporate world to help in the community.
 However, people still call me for their computer questions.
 I do not know everything, but shoot me a message and I will let you know if that is something I can help you learn.
 The field of computer continues to expand, and though I do know much, I continue learning new things every year if not every day.
 My strengths lie in the Microsoft Windows PC side rather than Mac, though I can do quite a bit with the mac too.

 I love creating documents and helping people to make presentations that sing!
 I really use Word almost every day.
-I taught Word classes in both the corporate/enterprise environment in my last position where I worked for over 16 years..
+I taught Word classes in a corporate/enterprise environment where I worked for over 16 years..
 I also taught Word classes at post-secondary technical schools.
 I taught in post secondary schools for over 11 years.
-I use Word constantly in my role as a Church Administrator and also in supporting our kids church program.
+I used Word constantly in my role as a Church Administrator and also in supporting the kids church program.
 Now, as an author and writer, I use Word daily.
 If you do not understand how to use Word, I would love to help you.
 You will also want to know how to convert your Word documents into other formats such as .PDF.
 I can show you that as well.
 MS Word allows you to dump your thoughts into a document, and then from there you may choose to leave everything in Word and dress it up, or take everything over to a different application all together.
 It just depends on that particular case and what you need to accomplish.
 Can I help you learn Word?
 Send me an email and let me know what you need?
 I am happy to partner with you!

 I enjoy the art of the English language.
 It is very colorful in speech, writing, and literature.
 I am a published author.
 I have a Master of Science degree in Education from the California State University at Hayward.
-I incorporate journaling into my day almost daily.
+I incorporate writing into my day almost daily.
 I enjoyed sharing with others, and helping them learn.
 I have taught for many years.
 I am very patient, and I work well one on one with others.
 I have published over 13 books.
 Some of my students have also become authors.

 Proofing continues to grow stronger as I write and see my books go to print.
 Additionally, I have a lot of experience in double checking and proofing student papers.
 When teaching in a post secondary environment, grading and proofing papers became common place.
-As a church administrator I also proof documents written by our pastor.
+As a church administrator I also proofed documents written by our pastor.
 I encourage my students to double check their work.
 Can I help you?
 Send me an email and explain your need.
 Let's partner together.

 I have my Master of Science in Education from California State University East Bay.
 I find that I commonly share study skills and tips naturally while tutoring students.
 I can share note taking and outlining tips.
 Thought mapping is very helpful for capturing new information.
 Also, for students lacking focus or having difficulty being attentive while reading, there are some techniques that I can show them and work with them on.
 For some students, simply organizing their binder and folders makes a huge difference.
 After all, if they cannot find their papers, then no credit is received in the classroom.
 I find that teaching study skills and organizational types of skills help provide structure to the students' learning environment.
 These are also lifetime tools and habits that are really, really great especially when taught early.

 I taught MS Access several years ago at a post secondary school.
 I was the lead business teacher.
 I also wrote the curriculum for the classes.
-I have current up-to-date experience due to my day-to-day work at church.
-I am responsible for our church database.
+I was responsible for the church database.
 I designed and developed it using MS Access.
-I am continuing to build on to it.
-Currently it is used to house information for our members, our attenders, and our visitors.
-I use it to develop and print out special reports such as the new people's report for our pastors and child check-in sign-in reports.
+It housed information for members, visitors, and attenders.
+From it I could print out special reports such as the new people's report for our pastors and child check-in sign-in reports.
 I am also versed in integrating from MS Access to MS Word.
-That's how I do our church's weekly mailing to our visitors and thank them for joining us.
-That is also how I produce our kids church name tags for the children to wear upon arrival.
+That's how you can do mailings to guests and prospects and thank them for coming.
 I really enjoy working with MS Access.
 I don't consider myself a "programmer" as such.
 Though I can do some cool things with MS Access.
 Special programming falls outside of my scope/expertise at this time.
 I have tutored college students through Wyzant (maybe much like you).
 They expressed how confused they felt in their classes and had projects and tests ahead of them.
 I happily assisted each of them.
 They were pleased.
 Access does take a little longer than some of the easier apps in terms of tutoring time span.
 I would estimate allowing a couple of hours per session.
 However, we can cover much ground in that time.
 Past students have felt it worth the investment. :-) I look forward to hearing from you, and also hearing what project you have been assigned.
 The professors usually assign some very interesting projects, so I find it fun to coach the college students through them and see that "light bulb" go on so to speak.
 Access is harder than some of the other MS Office applications; however, with some coaching you will do great!!

 MS Windows is a broad topic!
 However, I am very versatile with MS Windows.
 I worked over 16 years as the supervisor in the Information Systems Dept in a credit union.
 When people come to me needing help with Windows it's normally something to do with the way they are structuring their files, viewing their files, or other operational kinds of questions that involve the operating system.
 I am comfortable.
 Windows continues evolving, so I may need to look things up to help answer your questions; however, I can usually find answers fairly quickly to even things that I do initially know.
 What do you need?
 How can I help?
 Send me an email message, and I will happily get back in touch with you.